acli/genmon-hacks-public/README.md

 ## foocal
 *foocal*
-(so named because the Javascript clock I made that displays similar information was originally called *foo*) displays the current date and time according to several traditional Chinese systems, the Hebrew system, and optionally a Western astrological proportional hour system.
+(so named because, I think, the Javascript clock I made that displays similar information was originally called *foo*) displays the current date and time according to several traditional Chinese systems, the Hebrew system, and optionally a Western astrological proportional hour system.